 While Christmas Day was a little cloudy and on the windy side, we were still able to enjoy the panoramic views of the Mississippi and Arkansas on the opposite side of the river, as well as of the Memphis skyline.

-While walking along the path, we discovered the Riverfront Fitness Trail aka RiverFIT, sponsored by the Memphis Grizzlies (Basketball) which consists of several fitness & exercise stations.
+It’s sponsored by the Memphis Grizzlies (Basketball) and consists of several fitness & exercise stations.

 We came across one of the two Beach volleyball courts, the soccer field, and two exercise stations while exploring Tom Lee Park along the Mississippi.

-Since stair climbing is a high calorie burning exercise, the Grizz Steps made for a great stair climbing workout for all species involved 😉
+Since stair climbing is a high calorie burning exercise, the Grizz Steps are a great stair climbing workout for all species involved, ha!

 Feeling Safe With Blue Crush Sky Cop

 I noticed several Blue Crush SkyCop systems along the Riverwalk.
 I actually wasn’t sure what they were right away until I took a closer look and zoomed in on one.